Transmission electron microscopy: Sample staining

 TEM samples of biological tissues need high atomic number stains to enhance contrast.
 The stain absorbs the beam electrons or scatters part of the electron beam which otherwise is projected onto the imaging system.
 Compounds of heavy metals such as osmium, lead, uranium or gold (in immunogold labelling) may be used prior to TEM observation to selectively deposit electron dense atoms in or on the sample in desired cellular or protein region.
 This process requires an understanding of how heavy metals bind to specific biological tissues and cellular structures.

+Another form of sample staining is negative stain, where a larger amount of heavy metal stain is applied to the sample.
+The result is a sample with a dark background and the topological surface of the sample appearing lighter.
+Negative stain electron microscopy can be ideal for visualizing or forming 3D topological reconstructions of large proteins or macromolecular complexes (> 150 kDa).
+For smaller proteins, negative stain can be used as a screening step to find ideal sample concentration for cryogenic electron microscopy.

 Mechanical milling

 Mechanical polishing is also used to prepare samples for imaging on the TEM.
 Polishing needs to be done to a high quality, to ensure constant sample thickness across the region of interest.
 A diamond, or cubic boron nitride polishing compound may be used in the final stages of polishing to remove any scratches that may cause contrast fluctuations due to varying sample thickness.
 Even after careful mechanical milling, additional fine methods such as ion etching may be required to perform final stage thinning.